openshift-labs/learn-katacoda/gitops/getting-started/02-setting-up-argocd.md

 `oc get route argocd-cluster-server -n openshift-gitops -o jsonpath='{.spec.host}{"\n"}'`{{execute}}

 Open up a new Tab and visit the URL.
-Once you visit the URL in your browser, you should be presented with something that looks like this.
+Once you visit the URL in your browser, and accept the self signed certificate, you should be presented with something that looks like this.

 ![ArgoCD Login](../../assets/gitops/argocd-login.png)